ksu-is/expense-tracker/projectroadmap.md

+-Requirement Gathering Understand user needs - tracking expenses, categorizing them, and generating reports.
 -Find someone to work on the project with
 -plan out with project idea we will be using
--find a reating article or video
+-find a realating article or video
 -roughdraft a Read.me
 -proofread Read.me
 -clone files